Wandering In China: Xi'an

 When we arrived, the rough stone streets, narrow and winding as alleyways, added an air of mystery to the falling night.
 Women in beautiful dresses danced to ceremonial music in the park, and the city wall (leftover from the times of royalty) was glowing with neon lights.
 Xi'an teaches sometimes the past and present needn't make peace with each other, since they can be on a collison course anyway.
 Even following a map and walking the right way, I felt lost.

 I was fortunate enough to spend 4 days losing myself here.
-It's a city easy enough to navigate (by some stroke of luck all the historic properties are within a stone's throw of each other), but living within the middle of such high contrast, of delicate calligraphy carts and four-floor shopping centres, the softening of my sharp edges happened easily.
+It's a city easy enough to navigate (all the historic properties are within a stone's throw of each other), but living within the middle of such high contrast, of delicate calligraphy carts and four-floor shopping centres, the softening of my sharp edges happened easily.
 I found relaxation in the wonder.

 We explored the Drum Tower, which feels almost like China's Big Ben: an ancient marker of the passage of time.
 Each drum is marked for a different time of day, and the view from the tower itself can't be missed.
 Make the climb up in early afternoon (I'd say noonish) and you can catch a traditional drum show inside the main part of the complex.